hiwad-aziz/carla_ros_control_ego/README.md

-# carla_ros_control_ego
+# CARLA - control ego vehicle using ROS
-A simple docker environment and python ROS node to control the ego vehicle in the CARLA simulator
+A simple docker environment and python ROS node to control the ego vehicle in the CARLA simulator.